Graduate Orientation Guidebook

 Your Acceptance Packet

-You may register for your first graduate class(es) as a matriculated student once you have returned your $250 tuition deposit and the signed Credits and Conditions Form — contained in your acceptance packet — to the Graduate Admissions Office.
+You may register for your first graduate class(es) as a matriculated student 24 hours after you have returned your $250 tuition deposit.
 You will need your Net ID and Password to register.
-First, you must log on to Banner web in order to register for classes.
+First, you must log on to Banner Web in order to register for classes.

 The college calendar provides important dates for you as a matriculated graduate student, including when you may register for classes, deadlines for withdrawing or dropping classes, and more.